SethMMorton/natsort/README.rst

 letters (i.e. 'b', 'ba', 'c').

-``natsort`` provides a function ``natsorted`` that helps sort lists "naturally" - "naturally" is rather ill-defined, but in general it means sorting based on meaning and not computer code point.
+``natsort`` provides a function ``natsorted`` that helps sort lists "naturally" ("naturally" is rather ill-defined, but in general it means sorting based on meaning and not computer code point).
 Using ``natsorted`` is simple:

 .. code-block:: python